 Visiting Palo Verde National Park

 During the rainy season there can be a great access of water.
-As a result, the floods of the Tempisque river have created lagoons, lakes and marshes that now so uniquely define Palo Verde.
+As a result, the floods of the Tempisque river have created lagoons, lakes and mangrove swamps that now so uniquely define Palo Verde.
 These wetlands are a huge draw for many bird species and a paradise for birdwatchers.
-Be prepared to spot birds like the toucan, scarlet macaws, tanagers, orioles, black-bellied whistling duck,… and many more.
+Be prepared to spot birds like the toucan, scarlet macaws, the roseate spoonbill, wood storks, tanagers, orioles, black-bellied whistling duck,… and many more.
 In total, Palo Verde is home to 279 different species of birds!

 You can discover Palo Verde and its wildlife in a wide variety of tours.
 Next to the impressive avian population, the Tempisque River also has the largest concentration of crocodiles in the country.
 The best way to spot these creatures is by taking a boating tour on the Tempisque river.
-You won’t only see crocodile, of course.
-Prepare to see monkeys, anteaters, bats, and many more!
+On your boat ride you won’t only see crocodile, of course.
+Prepare to see monkeys like howler monkeys, anteaters, bats, iguanas, white-tailed deer, and many more!
 Some tours can also take you by the Isla de los Parajos, a major nesting colony for wading birds.
 Tours are available in combo options.
 We recommend you certainly explore these.
 They will provide you with a thorough insight into this park, its life and its workings!

 Tropical dry forest